47dhiraj/Todo-in-Laravel/README.md

 # Todo-in-Laravel
-Simple Todo list system in Laravel using Resource Controller
+Simple Todo App in Laravel using Resource Controller